Search sheldonbrown.com and sheldonbrown.org

 If the wheel is slightly out of true, it may be possible to do a temporary fix by changing the wheel alignment slightly, but the real solution is to true or replace the wheel.

+In some cases, the spokes of an under-tensioned wheel will audibly rub against one another where they cross.
 If there is a rubbing/clicking sound when you are riding, but you can't get it to happen when you lift the bike and spin the wheels off the ground, your problem is most likely related to loose spokes.
-In some cases, the spokes of an under-tensioned wheel will audibly rub against one another where they cross.
 This will only happen when the bike is carrying the weight of a rider.
-You also may feel the bicycle lurch slightly to the side as the loose spokes get to the bottom of the wheel and lose control of the rim.
-Try squeezing pairs of spokes together to see if they make the same sound you hear when riding.
+If you tilt the bicycle to one side and the other underneath you as you coast, or lean forward and back, the tension on the spokes will change and the noise may change.
+At low speeds, you may feel the bicycle lurch slightly to the side as the loose spokes get to the bottom of the wheel and lose control of the rim.
+Try squeezing pairs of spokes together to see whether they are loose, and make the same sound you hear when riding.
 Loose spokes are prone to break, and also often result from rim damage.

 If the wheel-related rubbing sound only occurs when the bike is in low gear while coasting, it is most likely caused by the chain rubbing on the spoke protector.
 This usually indicates that the spoke protector is broken or bent.